leoquiroa/acm/Readme.md

     pip install outscraper

 **Use**

-The file `Prompt.txt` has the instruction to ChatGPT
+* The file `prompt.txt` has the instruction to ChatGPT
+* The file `restaurants.json` has the list of restaurants to analyze
+* The folder `Response` has 3 files for each resturant
+    * the restaurante-name-yyyy-mm-dd-scrapper.json
+    * the restaurante-name-yyyy-mm-dd-chatgpt-full.json
+    * the restaurante-name-yyyy-mm-dd-chatgpt-compact.json